Skip to content

 A colorful digital illustration featuring a yellow calendar icon on a black and pink background, representing project management software.

-Project management tools are one of those things everyone has strong opinions about — mostly because we’ve all tried a bunch and bounced off at least a few.
+Project management tools are one of those things every agency owner has strong opinions about — mostly because we’ve all tried a bunch and bounced off at least a few.
 Some people need structure.
 Others need flexibility.
 And a lot of us just want something our brain will actually stick with.

-This post is a summary of a Tuesday Toolbox discussion inside The Admin Bar community, with dozens of agency owners sharing their favorite project management tools for agencies.
+This post is a summary of a Tuesday Toolbox discussion inside The Admin Bar community, where we surveyed 12,000+ web agency owners and freelancers sharing their favorite project management tools for agencies.

 There’s no single “best” tool here.
 But there are some clear patterns.